Walking vs. running is one of the biggest debates among those interested in fitness, losing weight, and increasing physical capabilities.

 Whether you like walking or running, you’ll find that both are good for your health.
 However, the two activities are different, and you should know how to walk and run properly to protect your knees, back, hips and ankles.

 There are many kinds of exercise routines that you can do to stay fit.
 You could go jogging and running, or you can walk.
-Both of these exercises are generally good, especially if you are out of shape.
-If you start, you may want to start walking and then gradually increase your time exercising each day while also slowly increasing your walk or running length.
-If you feel ready for it after a few days or a week, go ahead and try jogging.
+Both exercises are generally good, especially if you are out of shape.
+If you start, you may want to start walking and gradually increase your time exercising each day while also slowly increasing your walk or running length.
+Try jogging if you feel ready for it after a few days or a week.